danwhitlock/bc-accessibility-refactor/README.md

-This is an exercise to update an example marketing agency web page to improve accessibility.
+This is an exercise I have undertaken to update an example marketing agency web page to improve accessibility.

 I have refactored the starter code in order to make it more accessible, ensuring -